 As a CMC participant approaches her CMC end date, the FEP must contact her to discuss her employment and supportive service needs once the CMC placement ends.
-If the participant is going to continue in a different W-2 placement, the FEP can end date the CMC placement up to 14 days in the future.
-This will help prevent cases from exceeding the 56 day timeframe.
-If the CMC participant is not going to continue in a different W-2 placement, the placement must be end dated by the 56 day.
-The CMC Placement Detail Report - Length of Stay of 42 to 56 Days identifies cases that are approaching the end of their 56 days.
+If the participant is going to continue in a different W-2 placement, the FEP must enter the new placement on the 57th day which will end CMC placement on the 56th day.
+If the CMC participant is not going to continue in a different W-2 placement, the W-2 episode must be end dated on the 56th day which will also end the placement on the 56th day.